-Operational crews at Wholetime stations are trained to complete lower-level fire safety activity known as Business Fire Safety Checks.
-Two hundred and eleven have been completed across the service area this quarter and a total of 342 in the year to date.
+Operational crews at wholetime stations are trained to complete lower-level fire safety activity known as Business Fire Safety Checks.
+Two hundred and seventy-five have been completed across the Service area this quarter and a total of 617 year to date.

 The enforcement of fire safety standards is based on the principles of "Better Regulation / Better Business for All" and a supportive stance towards business where this is proportionate, appropriate and reasonable.
-A total of 149 such informal notices were issued across the Service during the quarter.
+A total of 151 such informal notices were issued across the Service during the quarter.

-The Service uses and shares intelligence with a range of partner agencies including Building Control, Local Authorities, housing providers, Food Standards, Care Quality Commission, Ofsted, Trading Standards and the Border Agency to jointly visit premises that present a high risk.
+The Service uses and shares intelligence with a range of partner agencies including Building Control, Local Authorities, housing providers, Food Standards, Care Quality Commission, Ofsted, Trading Standards and Border Agency to jointly visit premises that present a high risk.